 Dream on for when you can sling a bag over your shoulder and head for the hills, the harbour and the coast.

-As we went to print we were unable to travel, but there’s no reason why we can’t plan for when we come out the other side.
-Our local hospitality businesses are really going to need our support (and our dollars).
-Add in fewer climate- change guilts, no airport queues or cattle-class flights, and there will never be a better reason to holiday close to home.
+Thinking about a little road trip?
+Our local hospitality businesses are really needing our support (and our dollars).
+Add in fewer climate-change guilts, no airport queues or cattle-class flights, and there will never be a better reason to holiday close to home.
 Our power-house tourist spots are world famous, but we’ve turned our sights to some lesser-known destinations – each within striking distance of our major cities – with our writers winkling out the perfect places for a short break.
 So, look forward to leaving the crowds behind and exploring our own special places.
-Note that details were correct at the time of going to print.
+Note that details were correct at the time of research.
 We recommend calling ahead to check.

 See ya, Christchurch, Banks Peninsula beckons